Canada partners with Lockheed Martin on next-gen warships

 The design period is expected to last three to four years, with construction due to start in the early 2020s.

-While the initial contract is for Can$815 million ($613 million), the cost of building all 15 warships will rise to Can$60 billion, according to Radio-Canada, a public news service.
+While the initial contract is for Can$185 million ($139 million), the cost of building all 15 warships will rise to Can$60 billion, according to the Radio-Canada public news service.

 "These highly advanced, state-of-the-art warships will enable our navy to monitor and defend our waters here at home, help us support our international allies and keep Canadians safe," said Defense Minister Harjit Sajjan.